 Amorgos is a beautiful island of the Cyclades, located in the east of the complex.
 It is the largest island of the Small Cyclades (or Mikres Kyklades) with many ferry routes among them.
 Also, Amorgos is an ideal summer destination for travelers who seek beautiful beaches, tasty food and relaxing holidays.
 If you want to know more about Amorgos or plan a visit to this charming islands, check the Ferryhopper pages and find all information about ferry routes and schedules.

 Ferry schedules and tickets to Amorgos

 Amorgos is well connected to Piraeus and Naxos with regular and highspeed ferries (during high season).
 There is also a frequent ferry connection to Paros, Syros, and Astypalaia, while during the summer Amorgos is also connected to Mykonos, Ios, Sikinos, Folegandros, Milos, Kimolos and other islands.
 Amorgos is the main port for the legendary ferry of Cyclades "Express Skopelitis", which connects Amorgos to Naxos and the rest of the Small Cyclades (Donousa, Schinoussa, Iraklia, and Koufonissia).

 Amorgos island has two ports: Aegiali and Katapola.
 Both ports are connected to Athens, with ferry itineraries all through the year.
-Blue Star Ferries normally serves the route Piraeus-Katapola and Piraeus-Amorgos almost all days of the week, during low season.
+Blue Star Ferries normally serves the route Piraeus-Katapola and Piraeus-Aigiali almost every of the week, during low season.

 Beaches in Amorgos